js318sn-sudo/Global_E-Commerce_Sales_Analysis_Mini-Project/README.md

 # E-Commerce Sales Analysis and Business Intelligence Dashboard

 ## Project Overview
 This project is a complete end-to-end data analytics and machine learning solution for an e-commerce business.
-It includes data generation, data cleaning, exploratory data analysis, feature engineering, visualization, business intelligence dashboard, and predictive modeling.
+It includes data generation, data cleaning, exploratory data analysis, feature creation, visualization, business intelligence dashboard, and predictive modeling.

 ---